abner01061998/hey-bill/readme.md

 Doing calculations by hand:

-Both products are imported, so both of them needs for import duty tax calculation.
+Both products are imported, so both of them need import duty tax calculation.
-The first one is food, so it doesn't apply for basic taxes calculations
+The first one is food, so it doesn't apply to basic taxes calculations

 The expected result for product #2 has a miscalculation
 - (47.50 * 0.15) + 47.50 = 54.625 not 54.65